Washington D.C. Temple: The site

 Hotelier and prominent businessman J. Willard Marriott, a church member and former president of the Washington, D.C.
-Stake, was instrumental in selection of the site and its promotion to church leadership as a potential temple site.
+Stake, was instrumental in the selection of the site and in promoting it to church leadership as a potential temple site.
 In 1968, Marriott, accompanied by other prominent Washington, D.C. area church members, including Milan Smith, met with McKay and the First Presidency in Salt Lake City in a bid to begin construction on the temple at the site.
-Marriott pledged half a million dollars towards the temple's construction.
+Marriott pledged $500,000 towards the temple's construction.

 A week after that meeting, McKay approved the proposal.
 The construction of the temple on the site was presented to the Quorum of the Twelve Apostles the next day.
 The proposal met with some opposition from more conservative members of the body, particularly Mark E. Petersen and future church president Harold B. Lee.
-They objected to the location of the temple in an area with such a significant African American population as Washington, D.C.
-At the time the church had policies that limited the participation of Black people and faced considerable national opposition from civil rights advocates.
-Lee was concerned the temple site would attract protests from African Americans and favored an alternative site such as Valley Forge, Pennsylvania with fewer African American residents.
-The concerns of Lee and Petersen were overruled by McKay and construction proceeded.
+They objected to the location of the temple in an area with such a significant African American population, such as Washington, D.C.
+At the time, the church had policies that limited the participation of Black people and faced considerable national opposition from civil rights advocates.
+Lee was concerned the temple site would attract protests from African Americans and favored an alternative location, such as Valley Forge, Pennsylvania, which had a smaller African American population.
+The concerns of Lee and Petersen were overruled by McKay, and construction proceeded.

 To build the temple, 11 acres (4.5 ha) of the 52 acre (21 ha) site was cleared.
-The temple was designed by Keith W. Wilcox, Fred L. Markham, Henry P. Fetzer, and Harold K. Beecher, and Emil B. Fetzer.
-It was the church's first temple built east of the Mississippi River since the Nauvoo Temple, which was dedicated in 1846.
+The temple was designed by Keith W. Wilcox, Fred L. Markham, Henry P. Fetzer, Harold K. Beecher, and Emil B. Fetzer.
+It was the church's first temple built east of the Mississippi River since the dedication of the Nauvoo Temple in 1846.